roddhjav/apparmor.d/share/man/man8/aa-log.md

 : Parse systemd logs from journalctl.
 Provides all AppArmor logs since the last boot.

+`--namespace`, `-n`

+: Filter the log to the specified AppArmor namespace.

 `--rules`, `-r`

 : Convert the log into AppArmor rules.